lcomeau01/SafeSips/README.md

 ### **Safe Sips 🍸**
-*Find bars and breweries with safety-oriented reviews—written by women, for women.*
+*Find bars and breweries with safety-oriented reviews – written by women, for women.*

 ---